 Google Assistant support lets you cast the video from either product to a ChromeCast; again, you can’t answer a call or talk to anyone.
 The Nest Hello has an additional feature: Google Home notifications.
 If you have a Google Home or Google Home Mini and someone presses your doorbell, your smart speaker will announce that someone is at the door.
 You can’t answer the door, however, so you’ll still need to grab your phone.

 With the launch of the Google Home Hub, the Nest Hello now sends alerts direct to the smart display.
 The screen fires up and you can see who’s at the front door.
-At the moment, the only option is to Ignore the caller, and you can’t answer the door.
-However, a future update will let you use quick repsonses and answer the call.
-Still, as it stands, being able to see who’s at the door before you either go and answer it or pick up your phone is very useful.
+You get the option to answer the ring from your smart device, which I found far quicker than having to pull out a phone and open up the Nest app.
 Cleverly, any Google Smart Display will work with this feature, including the Lenovo Smart Display 10″.
-Amazon is working on a similar feature for the Ring doorbell and the Echo Show.
+Amazon has now launched a similar feature for the Ring doorbell on the Echo Show.
+As to which one’s best, it depends on the kit you have.
+If you’ve gone down the Google Assistant route, the Nest Hello is the best choice; if you’ve gone with Alexa, then the Ring Video Doorbell 2 is the best choice.

 If you use SmartThings, Ring is the best choice for you, as it integrates into the smart home system.
 There’s no control over the system, but you can use the Ring’s motion sensor to trigger other events, which is neat.